-Your Delco Electronics audio system has been designed to operate easily and give years of listening pleasure.
+Your audio system has been designed to operate easily and give years of listening pleasure.
 You will get the most enjoyment out of it if you acquaint yourself with it first.
-Find out what your Delco Electronics system can do and how to operate all its controls, to be sure you're getting the most out of the advanced engineering that went into it.
+Find out what your audio system can do and how to operate all its controls, to be sure you're getting the most out of the advanced engineering that went into it.